 Chinese medical massage, with certain pressing and rubbing techniques used to affect the channels, improve circulation and move stagnation.

 Literal translation from Chinese = "Push / pull".

 A technique involving scraping an area of the skin with a dull tool, to release muscles, to dredge and help with detox, for "heat" and "wind" and other conditions.

-Essential oil therapy (also known as Aroma-acupoint therapy)
+Essential oil therapy (also known as Aroma-point therapy)

-Pure essential oils are placed directly on acupuncture points on the skin and held for varying lengths of time.
-They have an affinity for the emotional body, or the limbic system of the brain.
+They have an affinity for healing the emotional body, or affecting the limbic system of the brain.